Lyme Disease, Molecular Detection, PCR

-A positive result indicates the presence of DNA from Borrelia burgdorferi, the agent of Lyme disease.
+A positive result indicates the presence of DNA from Borrelia burgdorferi, Borrelia mayonii, Borrelia afzelii, or Borrelia garinii, the agents of Lyme disease.

-A negative result indicates the absence of detectable DNA from Borrelia burgdorferi in the specimen.
+A negative result indicates the absence of detectable target DNA in the specimen.
 Due to the clinical sensitivity limitations of the PCR assay, a negative result does not preclude the presence of the organism or active Lyme disease.

-A negative result does not rule-out Lyme disease, since inhibitory substances may be present in the specimen and the assay has limited clinical sensitivity when testing certain specimen types (eg, cerebrospinal fluid: CSF).
+Serologic tests are recommended for diagnosis of Lyme disease.
+PCR may play an adjunctive role, but may not detect Borrelia burgdorferi DNA from cerebrospinal fluid (CSF) in cases of active or chronic disease.
+The presence of inhibitory substances may also cause a false-negative result.
 If clinical features of illness are highly indicative of Lyme neuroborreliosis, serologic testing on CSF is warranted.
-Patients with active infection due to Borrelia afzelii or Borrelia garinii may have positive results from this PCR test, which will be reported as atypical gene sequence and prompt additional testing.
 PCR test results should be used as an aid in diagnosis and not considered diagnostic by themselves.
 These results should be correlated with serologic and epidemiologic data and clinical presentation of the patient.

-Concurrent infections with multiple tick-borne pathogens, including Ehrlichia chaffeensis/Anaplasma phagocytophilum and Babesia microti have been reported in United States, and consideration should be given to testing for other pathogens if clinically indicated.
+Concurrent infections with multiple tick-borne pathogens, including Ehrlichia muris eauclairensis, Anaplasma phagocytophilum, Babesia microti, and Borrelia miyamotoi (a relapsing fever Borrelia) have been reported in United States, and consideration should be given to testing for other pathogens if clinically indicated.